-5 Supporting Children Potentially at Greater Risk of Harm
+5. Supporting Children Potentially at Greater Risk of Harm

-• Whilst all children should be protected, The Charles Dickens School acknowledges that some groups of children are potentially at greater risk of harm.
-This can include the following groups:
+• Whilst all children should be protected, [Name of School] acknowledge that some groups of children are potentially at greater risk of harm.

-5.1 Safeguarding Children with Special Educational Needs or Disabilities (SEND)
+5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)

-• The Charles Dickens School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse neglect or exploitation. and neglect.
-Children with disabilities are 3 times more likely to be abused than their peers.

-- The Charles Dickens School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
-Children with SEND will be appropriately supported to communicate and ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse, neglect or exploitation, such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
-Staff will be mindful that children with SEND or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENCO (Mrs Jess Shaw) to plan support as required. - Our school does not currently have any pupils who require intimate/personal care, however There are historical policies in place that are robust in order to ensure that the health, safety, independence and welfare of children is promoted, and their dignity and privacy are respected.
-If a A child requiring intimate or personal care will have two trained members of staff with robust record keeping in place.
+- [Name of School] acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse, neglect or exploitation. - [Name of School] recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+Children with SEND will be supported to communicate and ensure that their voice is heard and acted upon. - All members of staff are encouraged to appropriately explore potential indicators of abuse, neglect and exploitation, such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
+Staff will be mindful that children with SEND, or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
+The DSL will work closely with the SENCO (Name) to plan support as required. - Our school has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.